Here are the latest COVID-19 numbers confirmed Friday in Washington state

 Vaccine

-According to the CDC, more than 8.2 million doses of COVID-19 vaccines have been administered in Washington.
+According to the CDC, 8.6 million doses of COVID-19 vaccines have been administered in Washington.

-On the national level, more than 321.1 million shots of the approved vaccines have been given, according to CDC statistics.
+On the national level, 328.8 million shots of the approved vaccines have been given, according to CDC statistics.

 On April 15, all Washington residents ages 16 and older became eligible for the vaccine.